Muhammad Sharif (cosmologist): Education and career

 Sharif completed a postdoctoral Fellowship in South Korea and another in the UK.

-Sharif has participated and attended more than 60 International and National workshops and conferences in his field.
-He has published more than 333 research papers and his work has been cited more than 3000 times by national and international researchers.
+Sharif has participated and attended more than 133 International and National workshops and conferences in his field.
+He has published more than 713 research papers and his work has been cited more than 18500 times by national and international researchers.
 He had organised an International Conference on Relativistic Astrophysics in University of the Punjab, Lahore-Pakistan during 10–14 February 2015, in which people from all over the world had participated.
 The aim of this conference is to celebrate 100 years of Einstein's theory of general relativity.

-Sharif made painstaking efforts to spread awareness among Pakistani young students about writing more and more number of research papers in the field of relativity.
+Sharif made painstaking efforts to spread awareness among Pakistani young students about writing good quality research papers in the field of relativity and cosmology.
+Dr. Zeeshan Yousaf and Dr. Muhammad Zaeem Ul Haq Bhatti are among his pioneers students.